 There are a number of organizations, memberships, and accreditations that can aid in quality assurance for internship training, and even provide mentorship in the accreditation process.
 No new internship that is aiming for APA or CPA accreditation starts out at an accredited level but must work toward it.
 One first step is often membership in the Association of Psychology Postdoctoral and Internship Centers (APPIC) or, if in California, the California Psychology Internship Council (CAPIC) or, if in a college or university counseling center, the Association of Counseling Center Training Agencies (ACCTA); to be described in following sections.
+However, a recent internship accreditation status was developed by the CoA that allows internships to be "Accredited on Contingency" within the first year of interns being employed at the site.

-This toolkit document assumes that internships are interested in working toward accreditation, if possible, for the sake of the professional development of their interns, as trainees who gain their experience at internships which are not APA or CPA accredited or APPIC, ACCTA, or CAPIC members may have later difficulties in their career paths.
-They may find themselves not eligible for particular job opportunities or professional credentials.
+This toolkit document assumes that internships are interested in working toward accreditation for the sake of the professional development of their interns, as trainees who gain their experience at internships which are not APA or CPA accredited or APPIC, ACCTA, or CAPIC members may have later difficulties in their career paths.
+They may find themselves not eligible for particular job opportunities or professional credentials, particularly as the newly endorsed (July, 2013) APA policy regarding requiring APA/CPA accreditation for health service psychologists takes effect.